Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity

 \section{Methods}

 Figure \ref{fig:BBM_overview} illustrates the BBM framework.
-The chosen template is first used to construct population-derived priors for the functional topography of and temporal synchrony between networks.
-These encode inherent population variability in the boundaries, configuration, and overlap of networks, effectively relaxing the constraints of the template.
-Training subjects from a representative population are used to derive the priors.
-This training set can comprise holdout data from the focal study or data from a representative repository such as the HCP or Alzheimer's Disease Neuroimaging Initiative \citep{mueller2005alzheimer}.
-The priors are in turn used to guide and inform estimation in a subject-level Bayesian model, avoiding the need to fit a large multi-subject hierarchical model.
-This ability to analyze data from a single subject at a time makes BBM highly pragmatic, computationally efficient, parallelizable, and clinically feasible.
+First, the selected template is used to construct population-derived priors for the functional topography of and FC between networks.
+The network priors encode inherent population variability in the boundaries, configuration, and overlap of networks, effectively relaxing any strong constraints of the template.
+Second, the priors are used to guide and inform estimation in a subject-level Bayesian model to obtain posterior estimates of individual functional topography and FC, as well as measures of uncertainty that can be used for inference.
+Note that there is no need to fit a large multi-subject hierarchical model.
+The ability to analyze data from a single subject at a time makes BBM highly pragmatic, computationally efficient, parallelizable, and feasible in clinical settings.

-The BBM population-derived priors reduce noise while retaining signal, resulting in more reliable individual-level network topography maps and the functional connectivity between them \citep{mejia2020template, mejia2023template, mejia2025leveraging}.
-An important feature of the functional topography priors is that the population variance of each network varies across the brain, generally showing greater inter-individual differences where engagement is high, and greater similarity across subjects in background regions (Figure \ref{fig:BBM_overview}).
+The BBM population-derived priors reduce noise while retaining signal, resulting in more reliable and accurate personalized functional network maps and the FC between them \citep{mejia2020template, mejia2023template, mejia2025leveraging}.
+An important feature of the functional topography priors is that the population variance of each network varies across the brain, generally showing greater inter-individual differences in regions of high engagement, and greater similarity across subjects in background regions where engagement is low (Figure \ref{fig:BBM_overview}).
 This allows individual differences to be expressed where they exist, while reducing noise in background regions through shrinkage.
 Due to the continuous, whole-brain nature of BBM network maps, noise reduction in background regions of one network also indirectly contributes to estimation of signal in the same area of the brain in other networks.